Frequently Asked Questions

 Members who are 55 or older at the start of their service term can transfer their education award to a child, stepchild, grandchild, step-grandchild, or foster child.

-Reading Assist partners with district and charter schools in all three Delaware counties and Chester, PA.
-A majority of our partner schools are located in New Castle County, with additional schools in the Dover area (Kent County), Sussex County, and Chester, PA.
+Reading Assist partners with district and charter schools in all three Delaware counties, Chester, PA and Washington, DC.
+A majority of our partner schools are located in New Castle County, with additional schools in the Dover area (Kent County), Sussex County, Chester, PA and Washington, DC.
 Fellows receive their school assignments during training.
 Fellows’ home locations are considered when making school placement decisions.

 Fellows receive more than 60 hours of training in the accredited Reading Assist Intervention Program.
 Training for all fellows runs 3 weeks and takes place during the weekdays, 30-35 hours per week.
 Fellows will learn about the science of reading and how to teach children with language-based learning disabilities.
 Fellows must attend all training days and pass content exams to successfully deliver the Reading Assist curriculum to students and remain in the program